mattermost/mattermost-redux/README.md

 #### Resetting apps to use package redux
-If you want to go back to using the package specified redux in your web or mobile app you can stop the server and run `rm -rf .yarninstall` to force your project to reset to the specified package version on next server start.
+If you want to go back to using the package specified redux in your web or mobile app you can stop the server and run `rm -rf .npminstall` to force your project to reset to the specified package version on next server start.